Rändåfallet - Lillfjället- Ol-Jonsvallen, Romboleden Etapp 28

 Fakten

-Do not count on mobile phone coverage on the stage.
+Do not expect your cell phone to have coverage on the route.

 Hügel